s-ruby/spring_2021/challenges/02_git/git_challenge.md

 ```
 $ git push
 ```

+## Step 4: Seeing your changes in GitHub

 If you go back to GitHub and look at the repository, you can now see the updated README!
+You can also see the history of changes you've made to the repository.
+To do so, click on the text that says "x commits" right below the green **Code** button.
+This will take you to a page showing the history of commits you've made.
+Click on any commit (e.g. the one that says 'Updated README'), and GitHub will show you what files have been changed since the previous commit and how.